This mother-daughter entrepreneurial team thinks community is key to inclusion

 Edith Cooper and Jordan Taylor didn’t set out to help corporate America with its diversity challenges, but their professional development startup, Medley, is attracting attention from companies that want their employees to interact with leaders from different walks of life.

-The anti-racism protests that followed the killings of George Floyd, Breona Taylor, and Ahmaud Arbery and the subsequent introspection at companies “have shown us is that Medley is needed now more than before,” says Taylor, who began working with Cooper, her mother, on an idea for a membership-based community in 2018.
+The anti-racism protests that followed the killings of George Floyd, Breonna Taylor, and Ahmaud Arbery and the subsequent introspection at companies “have shown us is that Medley is needed now more than before,” says Taylor, who began working with Cooper, her mother, on an idea for a membership-based community in 2018.
 “We’re trying to create a consistent way for people to people to invest in their ability to relate to others.”

-Cooper and Taylor say the groups are carefully curated so that participants aren’t placed with people from the same company or sector, unlike other professional memberships, which often are organized by industry.
+Cooper and Taylor say the groups are carefully curated, so that participants aren’t placed with people from the same company or sector, unlike other professional memberships, which often are organized by industry.

 Cooper, who sits on the boards of Etsy, Slack, and EQT, and served as global head of human capital management at Goldman Sachs for a decade, says she and Taylor didn’t plan to market the memberships to companies.
 But in recent weeks, several companies have approached Medley about underwriting memberships for their employees.